pkra/peterkrautzberger.org/_posts/2010/2010-04-25-van-douwen-spaces.md

     *   Since $p$ is strongly right maximal, this would imply $n-k = p$ — which is absurd since $p$ is idempotent, hence free.
 *   But then by continuity the whole of $\rho_p$ is injective.

 I like that.
 Now, my favourite kind of idempotent ultrafilters are strongly summable ultrafilters.
-Those were the first examples of strongly right maximal idempotents, however their existence is independent of <span class="caps">ZFC</span>.
+Those were the first examples of strongly right maximal idempotents, however their existence is independent of ZFC.
 On the other hand, they have much stronger properties and I would not be surprised if this affected their orbit, i.e., if that van Douwen space is not special somehow.